 Legal compliance for industry placements

-When you get to the detailed preparations for industry placements, the school, college or training provider you work with they will support with you on the practicalities of:
+When you get to the detailed preparations for industry placements, the school, college, or training provider you work with will support you on the practicalities of:

 The content in this article is for information only and does not constitute advice.
 It’s your responsibility, supported by your school or college, to comply with any legal duties that you might have.

 Employers are responsible for the health and safety of students while they are on an industry placement.
 You must provide a safe working environment, adequate induction and suitable training.

 If, for example, your business is in agriculture, construction or manufacturing it may be considered a ‘high-risk environment’.

 If you use heavy or dangerous machinery, you must check that the student is old enough to use it before giving them training.